1966–67 Philadelphia 76ers season

-In 1996, the 1966-67 76ers were named as one of the Top 10 Teams in NBA History.
+In 1996, the 1966–67 76ers were named as one of the Top 10 Teams in NBA History.
 They averaged over 125 points per game in 81 regular season contests, still the third highest scoring team in league history for the regular season, and first among NBA Champions.
+Despite that, HoopsHype listed this 76ers squad as a team with the 23rd easiest NBA Finals championship route in 2024 due to the records of the first round opponent in the Cincinnati Royals and championship round opponent in the San Francisco Warriors respectively, with their Eastern Conference Finals opponent in the Boston Celtics saving this squad from an even easier route by comparison.